wangonya/wangonya.com/content/blog/array-iteration.md

   - javascript
 ---

-If you\'re using an array in your code, chances are, you\'ll need to iterate over the values in the array.
-There\'s a couple of ways you can do that, some better and more efficient than others depending on what you want to accomplish.
+If you're using an array in your code, chances are, you'll need to iterate over the values in the array.
+There's a couple of ways you can do that, some better and more efficient than others depending on what you want to accomplish.

-For this post, I\'ll focus on two ways: `some()` and `every()`.
+For this post, I'll focus on two ways: `some()` and `every()`.

 ## `some()`